JanithT-Lboro/LearningML/NeuralNetwork/README.md

-This is a documentation of my progress in further solidifying the content on Neural Networks I was exposed to on Andrew Ng's coursera course.
+This is a documentation of my progress in further solidifying my knowledge on Neural Networks following on from Andrew Ng's coursera course.
+More to come ...